PSazu/Rim-Discord-Bot/readme.md

 ## Todo

-- [ ] Support mongoDB to store data for each user.
-For example storing user honor and ranks with date so that they can see their progress.
 - [x] Music features ( Currently only supporting youtube)
 - [ ] Support spotify and soundcloud
-- [ ] Save the music queue and playlist when I finish Database.
+- [ ] Save the music queue and playlist in mongoDB.
 - [ ] Add configuration file so it can easily change bot prefix and any other api keys.
 - [x] CodeWars API support